rancher/docs/content/rancher/v2.x/en/installation/ha/helm-rancher/_index.md

 weight: 200
 ---

 Rancher installation is managed using the Helm package manager for Kubernetes.
-Use `helm` to install the prerequisite and charts to install Rancher.
+Helm “charts” provide templating syntax for Kubernetes YAML manifest documents.
+With Helm we can create configurable deployments instead of just using static files.
+For more information about creating your own catalog of deployments, check out the docs at https://helm.sh/.

 For systems without direct internet access, see [Air Gap: High Availability Install]({{< baseurl >}}/rancher/v2.x/en/installation/air-gap-installation/install-rancher/).

 Refer to the [Helm version requirements]({{<baseurl>}}/rancher/v2.x/en/installation/helm-version) to choose a version of Helm to install Rancher.

 > **Note:** The installation instructions assume you are using Helm 3.
 Migration of installs from Helm 2 to Helm 3 will be documented soon.

+### Install Helm

+Helm requires a simple CLI tool to be installed.
+Refer to the [instructions provided by the Helm project](https://helm.sh/docs/intro/install/) for your specific platofrm.

 ### Add the Helm Chart Repository